DerwenAI/ERKG/article/draft.md

 Although _knowledge graphs_ (KGs) have been around for many years, there's been lots of recent interest due to uses with AI.
 For example, it turns out that KGs are super helpful to "ground" the prompts and results of chatbots, to reduce "hallucination" errors in AI models.

 We need to discuss about _entity resolution_ (ER), which becomes especially important when you're working with knowledge graphs.
-Recognize that knowledge graphs help us understand about _relations_ between _entities_.
+Recognize that knowledge graphs help us understand _relations_ between _entities_.
 You can think in terms of language grammar, where entities are the "nouns" and relations are the "verbs" connecting them.
 In the sentence `"Jack catches the ball"` there are two entities `"Jack"` and `"the ball"` which are both nouns, and these are connected by a relation `"catches"` which is a verb.
 This approach of using graphs allows for very flexible ways of representing knowledge in general.